Craftmasters/contenta-docker/README.md

 * Run: `lando start`
 * Import the database: `lando db-import assets/content.sql.gz`

+NOTE: You can use `lando drush uli 1` to reset the admin account.

 # Contenta Address
 After running `lando start` the address should be available in the last part of the logs.
 Take note that the port is random.
 ![image](https://user-images.githubusercontent.com/820842/136503532-4ed89c17-0fa4-47b6-b38c-4cdba0fb41c0.png)